CookedSeafood/take-me/README.md

 ## FAQ

-### I can't click on any player except the one on my head / I can't transfer players
+### I can't click on any player except the one on my head

 Use client-side mods (eg. [Shoulder Surfing Reloaded](https://modrinth.com/mod/shoulder-surfing-reloaded)) to workaround this.